markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 -   *<node_id\>* is the ID of node to be resolved
 -   *<fabric_id\>* is the ID of the fabric where the node belongs to

-#### Discovering available Matter accesory devices
+#### Discovering available Matter accessory devices
 To discover all Matter commissionables available in the operation area use the following command:
 ```
 ./BUILD_PATH/chip-tool discover commissionables
 ```

-#### Discovering available Matter commisionners
+#### Discovering available Matter commissioners
-To discover all Matter commisionners available in the operation area use the following command:
+To discover all Matter commissioners available in the operation area use the following command:
 ```
-./BUILD_PATH/chip-tool discover commisionners
+./BUILD_PATH/chip-tool discover commissioners
 ```

 ### Pairing
 The `pairing` option supports different means regarding Matter device commissioning procedure.

-Thread and Wi-Fi commissioning usecases were described in [Using chip-tool for Matter accessory testing](#using) paragraph.
+Thread and Wi-Fi commissioning use-cases were described in [Using chip-tool for Matter accessory testing](#using) paragraph.

 To list all `pairing` sub-commands use the following command: